-"I read it in its entirety first thing this morning.
-It is truly well done!
-It often takes a pastor a decade to gain the wisdom she has expressed: some of them never “get it” no matter how long they serve.
-The reality and depth of human suffering aren’t readily learned in textbooks, but rather in working through personal loss and grief.
-Anne-Marie has done this so well and has kept good notes on the entire experience."
+"I read When Their World Stops in its entirety this morning, cover to cover.
+It is truly well written!
+It can take a pastor a decade or more to gain the wisdom Anne-Marie has expressed in this book.
+In fact, some of them never 'get it,' no matter how long they serve.
+The reality and depth of human suffering can’t be learned from textbooks, but rather by struggling with personal loss and grief.
+Anne-Marie has gone through this herself, and is thankfully sharing her experience with us."

-"This book will actually "speak" to you - all of you out there who has either lost a loved one or had to find a way to help/aid/support/comfort a friend who was going through the grieving process.
+"This book will actually 'speak' to all of you out there who have either lost a loved one or had to find a way to help/aid/support/comfort a friend who was going through the grieving process.
 No one knows exactly how to respond to grief.
-Your friends look away and you can actually feel the tension in the room because there truly is no sure way to comfort someone who has just dealt with a loss of this magnitude.
-The author took it upon herself to let others know what she learned about grief and offers a "door" to those who are hurt and those who are trying desperately to find the right way to comfort them during this time.
-These are helpful words and directions that will not solve the issues of grief, but allow you to better understand how to deal with grief and help a friend get through a horrible time.
+Your friends may look away and the room may fill with tension because there truly is no sure way to comfort someone who has just dealt with a loss.
+The author took it upon herself to let others know what she learned about grief and offers a 'door' to both those who are hurt and those who are trying desperately to find the right way to comfort them.
+These are helpful words and directions that will not solve the issues of grief, but allow you to better understand how to deal with them and help a friend get through a horrible time.
 It is a fact that everyone grieves differently, but this author should be commended for tapping into her own traumatic experience to bring others a bit of peace."

 - Featherquilled Book Reviews

 "This book is an excellent practical resource to help you walk alongside a grieving loved one as they deal with a loss."

 - Mindy Daffron, Crisis Team Manager, Trauma Intervention Program